 Has 30 years experience developing and leading non profit organisations in the arts sector.
 He has written arts policy for the Labor, Liberal and National Parties (fortunately not at the same time).
 Robert’s focus is the principles underlying return to work.

 Although Sean was a short term contributor to Return to Work Matters, his innate understanding of public policy and contemporary political developments saw him add a wealth of information on policy and legislation to the site.
 His in-depth jurisdictional comparison series on return to work support is a worthwhile and insightful read.

 Completing his Honours thesis in Political Science at Monash University, Sean is a freelance writer who excels at in-depth features, reviews and interviews.
-His focus is on highlighting areas of poor policy, seeking to assist society’s most marginalised members.
+His focus is on highlighting areas of poor policy, seeking to assist society’s most marginalised subscribers.